GameServerManagers/LinuxGSM-Docs/alerts/telegram.md

 To enable Telegram alerts you need to create your own Telegram Bot.

-1. Do do this you will need to speak to @BotFather by visiting [here](https://telegram.me/BotFather).
+1. To do this you will need to speak to @BotFather by visiting [here](https://telegram.me/BotFather).
 2. Click start to begin the chat.

 ![BotFather Chat](../.gitbook/assets/botfather_chat.png)

-1. Type `/newbot` and follow the instructions the create a bot.
+1. Type `/newbot` and follow the instructions to create a bot.

 ![new Bot](../.gitbook/assets/botfather_new_bot.png)